netgiro/netgiro.github.io/checkout.md

 - If provider entered **AppCode** (customer reads it from mobile app) as CustomerId
 	- Provider calls ConfirmCart

-### ConfirmationType variations
-- If provider specified **ServerCallback** as ConfirmationType (CallbackUrl has to be specified)
-	- Provider gets callback from server that loan is created
+### Provider can confirm cart in 2 ways:
 - If provider specified **Automatic** as ConfirmationType
 	- Server automatically creates loan after customer confirmation
-	- Provider calls CheckCart periodically and checks if loan is created (or canceled if customer rejected)
+	- Provider doesn't need to confirm cart, just calls CheckCart periodically and checks if loan is created (or canceled if customer rejected)

 - If provider specified **Manual** as ConfirmationType
 	- Server creates reservation after customer confirmation
 	- Provider calls CheckCart periodically and checks if reservation is created (or canceled if customer rejected)
-	- When CheckCart returns that reservation is created, provider calls ConfirmCart to create loan
+	- When CheckCart returns that reservation is created, provider needs to call ConfirmCart to create loan
 	<br><br>
-- Provider has to periodically call CheckCart on his side to check if loan is created of canceled

 <br><br>
 ## InsertCart